trayio/connector-utils/README.md

 ## generateAllTypes({ exclude = '' })

 Helper for generating all available JSON schema types.
-You may use the "exclude" parameter to exclude any unwanted type
+You may use the "exclude" parameter to exclude any unwanted type.

 **Kind**: global function